HX3N/PlayBridge/README.md

 ## Debug Capture

-Run `.\PlayBridgeADB debug` in the directory where the executable is located to toggle debug mode<br>
+Run `.\PlayBridgeADB --debug` in the directory where the executable is located to toggle debug mode<br>
 You can also modify the registry value directly at `Software\PlayBridge\config\DEBUG_CAPTURE`

 ## Screenshot